 Make the Brioche Dough

-I've pulled these images from my comprehensive How To Make Enriched Brioche Dough Guide, where I go it great detail about the ins and outs of making Brioche Dough.
-In my post, I share plenty of process shots, instructions and tips so that you can confidently make brioche dough.
+I've pulled these images from my comprehensive Brioche Dough Guide, where I go it great detail about the ins and outs of making Brioche Dough.
+In my post, I share plenty of process shots, instructions, and tips so that you can confidently make brioche dough.
 I'd love you to go and take a read of it before continuing on.

-1. Activate yeast.
+STEP 1.
+Activate yeast.
 Add the yeast, warm milk, and one tablespoon of sugar into a bowl.
-Give it a whisk and set it aside for 15 minutes.
-This activates the yeast and gets it going from its dormant state.
-It should end up being foamy and bubbly.
-(Image 2)
+Give it a whisk and set it aside for 15 minutes until the yeast is foamy and bubbly (Image 2).

-2. Add the dry ingredients into the bowl of a stand mixer.
-Add flour, remaining sugar, and salt to the bowl of an electric stand mixer fitted with a dough hook.
-There's no need to sift these ingredients.
-Quickly mix together.
-(Image 1)
+STEP 2.
+Add the dry ingredients into the bowl of a stand mixer.
+Add flour, remaining sugar, and salt to the bowl of an electric stand mixer fitted with a dough hook, and mix (Image 1).

 Then turn the mixer up to med-high and knead for ten minutes.
-The dough should be pulling away from the sides of the bowl and have formed a ‘tornado’ around the dough hook.
-(Image 4) You'll know the dough is at the right stage by performing the windowpane test.
-Head to my Enriched Dough Guide, where I show you exactly how to do this.
+The dough should be pulling away from the sides of the bowl and have formed a ‘tornado’ around the dough hook (Image 4).
+You'll know the dough is at the right stage by performing the windowpane test.

-5. Knead by hand.
-Tip the dough onto a lightly oiled surface It will look dimply and needs an extra touch to make it smooth and into the shape of a ball.
+STEP 5.
+Knead by hand.
+Tip the dough onto a lightly oiled surface It will look dimply.
 We do this by doing some stretch and folds to the dough.
 One corner at a time, pull the dough out and fold it over itself and into the middle.

-6. Proof the dough.
+STEP 6.
+Proof the dough.
 This is PROOF 1.
 Turn the dough over so that the fold seams are underneath, and you’ll have a lovely smooth dough ball.
-(There is nothing more satisfying!)
-Lightly grease a bowl (up the sides) and place the dough into the bowl gently.
-(Image 5)
+Place the dough into a lightly greased bowl (Image 5).

-Cover with cling wrap and let rise for about 1.5 hours in a warm place or until doubled in size for the dough's first rise/proof.
-(Image 6) NOTE: your ambient air temperature will affect the amount of time the dough takes to proof.
-In the middle of summer, it can rise in 30 minutes for me, yet in winter, it can take up to 2 hours.
+Cover with plastic wrap and let rise for about 1.5 hours in a warm place or until doubled in size for the dough's first rise/proof (Image 6).

-1. Prep your baking paper squares.
+STEP 8.
+Prep your baking paper squares.
 Cut 12 squares of baking paper.
-I usually go for around 10cm (4-inches) square.
-Line them all up on one or two baking trays and lightly grease them with cooking spray (Image 9 & 10)
+I usually go for around 10cm (4 inches) square.
+Line them all up on one or two baking trays and lightly grease them with cooking spray (Images 9 & 10).

-2. Stamp out the brioche donut rings.
-Roll the dough into a rectangle- it needs to be about 2cm (¾-inch) thick.
-(Image 11) Stamp out dough rounds using a cookie cutter or a drinking glass about 7.5cm (3-inches) in diameter.
-Then use a mini (!) cookie cutter to stamp out the centre of each round.
-(Image 12) There's no right or wrong size for these centres.
+Then use a mini cookie cutter to stamp out the centre of each round (Image 12).
+There's no right or wrong size for these centres.
 I use around a 2.5cm (1-inch) cutter for these.

 Lay the donut rings on their own piece of parchment paper, and the donut centres on the paper's squares too.
 (Image 13).

-Cover trays with a slightly damp tea towel and let the donuts proof for 1 hour to 1 hour 45 minutes until the dough has doubled in size and is puffy.
+STEP 10.
+Cover trays with a slightly damp tea towel and let the doughnuts proof for 1 hour to 1 hour 45 minutes until the dough has doubled in size and is puffy.
 This is our PROOF 2.
 When you poke the dough lightly, and it springs back all the way, then they are ready for frying!

-TIP: A cast-iron heavy-based pan, such as a dutch oven, retains the heat well which stabilises the temperature of the oil creating less fluctuation.
+TIP: A cast-iron heavy-based pan, such as a dutch oven, retains the heat well which stabilizes the temperature of the oil creating less fluctuation.

-2. Fry the donuts.
-You'll understand why each of the donut rings is on its own separate piece of paper now!
-Gently and carefully lift the parchment paper with one of the donut rings on it into the hot oil (Image 15).
+STEP 12.
+Fry the doughnuts.
+Carefully lift the parchment paper with one of the doughnut rings on it into the hot oil (Image 15).
 Once in the oil, use tongs to lift the paper out (Image 16).
-You can put two or three donuts into the pan in one go (Image 17).
+You can put two or three doughnuts into the pan in one go (Image 17).

-TIP: Sliding the donut into the oil directly on the paper allows the donut to hold its shape.
-If you picked up the donut ring directly, you would most likely, deflate the dough and lose the shape.
+TIP: Sliding the doughnut into the oil directly on the paper allows the doughnut to hold its shape.
+If you picked up the doughnut ring directly, you would most likely, deflate the dough and lose its shape.

 Fry for about 2 minutes on each side.
-The donuts will look golden brown.
+The doughnuts will look golden brown.
 Just flip them over with a slotted spoon.
-When they are ready, lift them out of the oil, shaking any excess off and place them on a baking tray covered in a paper towel to absorb any excess oil.
-(Image 18)
+When they are ready, lift them out of the oil, shaking any excess off, and place them on a baking tray covered in a paper towel to absorb any excess oil (Image 18).

-1. Make the blackberry juice.
-Isn't that colour incredible in the photos?!
-It always amazes me!
-Simply heat the blackberries and lemon juice in a small saucepan on the stovetop for about 5 minutes, until they are soft.
-(Image 20) Use a fork to mash them down as they soften.
-Push the pulp through a fine mesh sieve discarding the pulp whilst keeping the juice.
-(Image 21)
+STEP 13.
+Make the blackberry juice.
+Simply heat the blackberries and lemon juice in a small saucepan on the stovetop for about 5 minutes, until soft (Image 20).
+Use a fork to mash them down as they soften.
+Push the pulp through a fine mesh sieve discarding the pulp whilst keeping the juice (Image 21).

-2. Make the glaze.
-Add the blackberry juice, powdered icing sugar and cream into a bowl and whisk until smooth.
-(Image 22)
+STEP 14.
+Make the glaze.
+Add the blackberry juice, powdered icing sugar, and cream into a bowl and whisk until smooth (Image 22).

-3. Coat each donut.
-Dip one side of each donut into the glaze and set it on a wire rack.
+STEP 15.
+Coat each doughnut.
+Dip one side of each doughnut into the glaze and set it on a wire rack.
 Sprinkle with as much pearl sugar as you fancy!!
 Then allow them to set for 15 minutes.
 (Image below) NOTE: the doughnut rings must be cooled before dipping them in the glaze.
 They don’t take long to cool, though, so don’t worry.

 - Refrigerate the dough.
 After its first proof, if the dough is very warm and too soft to roll out and stamp, just wrap it in plastic and refrigerate it for 30 minutes.

 - Flour the cookie cutter.
-When stamping out the rounds and the donut holes, dip the cutter into flour each and every time before stamping.
-Otherwise, the dough will stick to the cutter, and you'll lose the defined shape of the donut.
+When stamping out the rounds and the doughnut holes, dip the cutter into flour each and every time before stamping.
+Otherwise, the dough will stick to the cutter, and you'll lose the defined shape of the doughnut.

 - Paper Bases.
 One of the best tips in this recipe!
-Placing the donut rings on paper allows you to manoeuvre the dough into the hot oil without touching.
+Placing the doughnut rings on paper allows you to manoeuvre the dough into the hot oil without touching it.
 This maintains the shape and puffiness of the dough.

 - Use a cast iron pan to fry in.
 Cast Iron retains heat, meaning that the temperature of the oil will remain at a steady temperature with less fluctuation.

 Absolutely!
-Once you have done the first proof and punched down the dough to deflate it, wrap the dough in plastic wrap and refrigerate overnight.
-The following morning, remove from the fridge and continue with the recipe by rolling out the dough and stamping out the rounds.
+Once you've made the dough and placed it in an oiled bowl, cover it in plastic wrap and refrigerate overnight.
+The following morning, remove from the fridge, punch down the dough, and continue with the recipe by rolling out the dough, stamping out the rounds, and proofing for the second time.

-To store: Brioche Ring Doughnuts are best-eaten straightaway.
+To store: Brioche Ring Doughnuts are best eaten straight away.
 Or store in an airtight container for up to 2 days.
-I do find the texture of the donut does become a little stiff and dry, though.
+I do find the texture of the doughnut does become a little stiff and dry on the second day.

-To freeze: I wouldn't recommend freezing these donuts.
+To freeze: I wouldn't recommend freezing these doughnuts.
 They are best enjoyed when freshly made.

 Plus, I have two other fab recipes from the pages of my cookbook

-If you tried this Blackberry-Glazed Brioche Donut Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried these Glazed Ring Doughnuts or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe